mthompson-lab/mthompson-lab.github.io/README.md

 ## Credits

-This website was designed and is maintained by Sakib Hossain (sakibh97 -AT- gmail _dot_ com) of the Keedy Lab.

-The basic framework for this website was borrowed from the website of the Fraser Lab at UCSF (www.fraserlab.com).
+The basic framework for this website was borrowed from the website of the Keedy Lab at the the CUNY ASRC (https://keedylab.org), which is based on the website of Fraser Lab at UCSF (www.fraserlab.com).

 This website uses CSS styles from https://templated.co.